oVirt/ovirt-site/source/feature/networklinking.html.md

 *   **Updated Columns**

-    * "Status" (icon)- green icon if plugged and wired, red icon- otherwise.
-The tooltip will display a text of both the "plugged" and "wired" status.
+    * "Status" icon - green icon if plugged and wired, otherwise red icon.
+The tooltip will display a text for both the "plugged" and "wired" statuses.

+##### Virtual Machines Network Interfaces Action Changes

 *   **Removed Actions**

     * Activate/Deactivate

-        * Menu

-            * These actions will be removed from the action menu of the subtab and from the context menu (The user will be able to plug/unplug the Vnic's through the add/edit Vnic dialogs)
+        * These actions will be removed from the sub-tab's action menu and from the context menu (The user will be able to plug/unplug the Vnic's via the add/edit Vnic dialogs)

 *   **Updated Actions**